jmaldon97/education-intervention-dashboard/README.md

   Applies targeted adjustments to assessment results to simulate real-world intervention impact and validate analytical outcomes.

 These scripts demonstrate the full data pipeline from schema design to analytical dataset preparation.

+### DAX Measures

+This project uses DAX to define key business logic and analytical calculations within the Power BI model.

+The measures are designed to dynamically respond to filter context and support multi-dimensional analysis across schools, grades, and interventions.

+Key areas of implementation include:

+- **Risk Classification**
+  Students are categorized into risk tiers based on combined academic and attendance indicators.

+- **KPI Calculations**
+  Measures such as student counts, high-risk rates, intervention rates, and attendance rates provide a high-level performance overview.

+- **Coverage Analysis**
+  The coverage gap metric evaluates alignment between student need and intervention support.

+- **Growth Measurement**
+  Benchmark comparisons (Bench 1 to Bench 3) quantify academic improvement over time.

+- **Context-Aware Logic**
+  Advanced measures use functions such as `CALCULATE`, `TREATAS`, and `ISINSCOPE` to ensure correct behavior across visuals and drilldowns.

+See the `/dax/measures.md` file for full measure definitions.
 ## Assumptions and Caveats

 - Data is simulated and designed to reflect realistic educational trends